Blue-green Moor Grass

 A striking blue-green grass that is very good for mass planting as a groundcover; a colorful edging, or accent clump in the garden or border; gets bluer as the season progresses

-Blue-green Moor Grass's attractive grassy leaves emerge light green in spring, turning bluish-green in color.
+Blue-green Moor Grass's attractive grassy leaves emerge light green in spring, turning bluish-green in color on a plant with a spreading habit of growth.
 The foliage often turns aqua bluish-green in fall.
 It features dainty spikes of black flowers with buttery yellow anthers in early spring.
-The fruit is not ornamentally significant.

 Blue-green Moor Grass is an herbaceous evergreen perennial grass with a ground-hugging habit of growth.
 It brings an extremely fine and delicate texture to the garden composition and should be used to full effect.